 About the Board

 Nine Texas lawyers serve as members of the Board.
-They are appointed by the Supreme Court to serve staggered six year terms.
-Each member must be a U.S. citizen, licensed to practice law in Texas, over the age of 35, and have been a practicing lawyer or judge of a court of record for a combined total of at least ten years.
+They are appointed by the Supreme Court to serve staggered six-year terms.
+Each member must be a U.S. citizen, licensed to practice law in Texas, over the age of 35, and have been a practicing lawyer or judge of a court of record for a combined total of at least 10 years.

 The Board finally determines whether each applicant for admission has the good moral character and present fitness to practice law.
 In some cases, the Board may conduct a hearing to consider evidence offered by the Board staff and the applicant that is relevant to an applicant’s moral character and present fitness.
 After consideration of the evidence and argument presented at the hearing, the Board issues a written order either certifying the applicant for admission, conditionally certifying, or declining to certify and stating its findings of fact and conclusions of law in support of that decision.
 The Board’s character and fitness investigations, hearings, and orders are confidential by statute.

 In addition to evaluating the character and fitness of Bar applicants, the Board is responsible for administration of the Texas Bar Exam as prescribed by the Rules Governing Admission to the Bar of Texas.
-The bar exam is administered semi-annually over three days during the last full weeks of February and July.
-Members of the Board draft the Texas Essay and Texas Procedure and Evidence portions of the exam and are responsible for grading answers to those portions as well as the Multistate Performance Test.
+The bar exam is administered semi-annually over two days during the last weeks of February and July.
+Members of the Board are responsible for grading answers to the written portions of the exam.

 Augustin “Augie” Rivera, Jr. was appointed by the Supreme Court of Texas to the Board of Law Examiners in 2011.
+He was elected as Vice Chair in 2017, and then as Chair in 2019.
 Augie is a native and lifelong resident of South Texas, graduating from Stanford Law School in 1987.
-Augie practiced for over twenty five years serving as a litigation and insurance defense attorney throughout South Texas.
-He is currently serving as general cousel for the Del Mar College District.
+Augie practiced for over 25 years serving as a litigation and insurance defense attorney throughout South Texas.
+He is currently serving as general counsel for the Del Mar College District.